vipul-khedekar/taste-alchemist_browser/README.md

 - **Flexible scrollable area if the list overflows.**
 - **Responsive design.**
   - Switching smoothly between 16:9 desktop and 3:4 tablet screen sizes.

+## Quality of Life and Minor Design Features

+_Little details that cumulatively add to a great user experience:_

+- **Tasteful duo color combination of green and purple.**
+- **Filter buttons are made using a linear gradient of two tones of purple to give a glassy look.**
+- **Easier navigation.**
+  - Filter button will show a white border representing the user's selected category.
+- **Inputted keywords auto-blanks upon search completion.**
+- **Animated loader.**
+  - Appears when the app is in the process of data fetching.
+  - Disappears as soon as data is ready to be displayed to the user.
+- **Auto-scrolling slider.**
+  - For 'Today's specials' and 'Trending' lists.
+  - Slides at every small interval.
+  - Loops back to the first one after reaching the end.
+  - The user can interrupt the auto-sliding and can drag it instead.
+- **Recipe Details page.**
+  - Name, image, tags, and summary on the left column.
+  - Ingredients and Instructions on the right column.
+  - Easy to switch tabs for alternating between Ingredients and Instructions.
+- **Clicking on the logo navigates the user back to the home page.**
+- **Custom thin scrollbar design matching the theme.**
+- **Hovering over the recipe card will glow it.**
+- **Custom favicon.**
+- **Proper title of the web app.**